 - a.
-Investigate elderly housing opportunities. - b.
-Consider and accept further appropriate council assets for management - c.
-Look for new or partnership opportunities to enhance the facilities available to Westland ratepayers.
+Investigate elderly housing opportunities through all levels - b.
+Consider and accept further appropriate Council assets for management - c.
+Look for new or partnership opportunities to enhance the facilities available to Westland ratepayers - d.
+Grow the Company's accommodation portfolio